aspose-html/Aspose.HTML-Products/html/en/net/generators/url-input/_index.md

 h2: Steps to Create URL Input in C#
 ---

-1. Use the [CreateElement()](https://reference.aspose.com/html/net/aspose.html.dom/document/createelement/) method of Document class to create [HTMLInputElement.](https://reference.aspose.com/html/net/aspose.html/htmlinputelement/) It creates the HTML element specified by tagName.
+1. Use the [CreateElement()](https://reference.aspose.com/html/net/aspose.html.dom/document/createelement/) method of Document class to create [HTMLInputElement.](https://reference.aspose.com/html/net/aspose.html/htmlinputelement/)
-1. Set values for the [Type](https://reference.aspose.com/html/net/aspose.html/htmlinputelement/type/), [Name](https://reference.aspose.com/html/net/aspose.html/htmlinputelement/name/), [Id](https://reference.aspose.com/html/net/aspose.html/htmlelement/id/) and [Checked](https://reference.aspose.com/html/net/aspose.html/htmlinputelement/checked/) attributes.
+1. Set values for the [Type](https://reference.aspose.com/html/net/aspose.html/htmlinputelement/type/), [Name](https://reference.aspose.com/html/net/aspose.html/htmlinputelement/name/) and [Size](https://reference.aspose.com/html/net/aspose.html/htmlinputelement/size/) attributes.
-1. Create the [HTMLLabelElement](https://reference.aspose.com/html/net/aspose.html/htmllabelelement/) and set required attributes.
+1. Use [SetAttribute()](https://reference.aspose.com/html/net/aspose.html.dom/element/setattribute/) method to add `placeholder`, `pattern`, or other supported attributes with their values.
-1. Copy C# code for the HTML checkbox and use it in your C# project.
+1. Copy code for the HTML URL input and use it in your C# project.

 {{<section other-generators>}}
 ---
 title: Other Supported HTML Generators
-subTitle: "With these HTML Code Generators, all the hard work has already been done for you.
+subTitle: "With HTML Code Generators, all the hard work has already been done for you.
 All you have to do is copy and paste!"
 ---